A GUIDE TO THE PRACTICE TELEPHONE SYSTEM

 In May 2018 the Practice brought in a new phone system which offers new functionality for patients and for managing our incoming and outgoing calls.
 Our phone numbers were unchanged so please continue to contact your local surgery using 731221 for Aultbea and 712229 for Gairloch.

 Patients ringing the practice will notice some differences from our previous system, including hearing a message with choices to help you reach the right person.
-For example, choose 1 for reception, 2 to request repeat medication, etc. If we are busy dealing with other patients your call may be answered at the other site.
+For example, choose 1 for reception, 2 to request repeat medication, etc. If we are busy dealing with other patients your call may be transferred and answered at the other site.
 Patients should no longer expect to hear an engaged tone when the surgery line is busy, but you may be advised to call back later if we are too busy to take your call.